mchong6/Draw-Anime-GAN/README.md

 <img src="images/fake_samples_DRAGAN.png" width="70%">

+We can see that with DRAGAN, there is no mode collapse.
+However, the image quality is slightly worse than the DCGAN version.
+I also found DRAGAN took longer to obtain a decent result and require a lower learning rate at 5e-5.
+Training at the same learning rate as the DCGAN version gave me bad results and mode collapse.

 ### Dataset

 The custom dataset consists of about 12,000 images scraped from [www.getchu.com](http://www.getchu.com/) using a customized version of the crawler [imagebot](https://github.com/amol9/imagebot/).
 The size of the dataset is due to my bandwidth constraint and lack of time.
 I am not very familiar with the scraper so my code is kind of a hack.
 To save myself from embarassment I will not upload my crawler.
 Also, I would be happy to upload the dataset.
 However, I am unsure if it will get me into any trouble with copyright issues or anything.